pokeclicker/pokeclicker-wiki/data/Items/Dowsing Machine_description.md

 The **Dowsing Machine** is a type of battle item.
-It temporarily increases the player's chance of gaining extra items for 30 seconds and gives a +50% chance of getting an item from Pokémon that drop Rare Hold Items.
+It temporarily increases the player's chance of gaining extra items for 30 seconds and gives a +50% better chance of getting an item from Pokémon that drop Rare Hold Items.